SmittyDukes/llm-decision-engine/README.md

-🏀 LLM Basketball Decision System
+🏀 LLM Decision Engine (Basketball Domain Example)
-A structured LLM-powered decision system that evaluates whether a basketball player’s minutes should be extended, with strict output validation, abstention logic, and full decision trace logging.
+A governed LLM decision engine that enforces structured outputs, validation, and policy-based decision control for basketball decision-making scenarios.
+🔎 Example Decision
+Input
+Team is up 4, player has 3 fouls, fatigue index is 0.55, 2 minutes left.
+Should we extend minutes?
+Output
+{
+  "answer": "do_not_extend",
+  "model_reason": "Player has 3 fouls with 2 minutes left, increasing the risk of fouling out.
+Fatigue is moderate and may reduce effectiveness.", "policy_reason": "confidence_above_threshold", "confidence": 0.85,
+  "decision_type": "normal"
+}

 🚀 Overview
-Most LLM applications return unstructured, unverifiable answers.
+Most LLM applications rely purely on prompts and trust model outputs.
-This system enforces:
-Structured outputs (JSON contract)
-Validation of model responses
-Decision governance through policy rules
+This system demonstrates how to wrap LLMs in validation, policy, and logging layers to produce:
+Structured, machine-readable outputs
+Enforced response contracts
-Abstention under uncertainty
+Policy-governed decisions (not blind model trust) Abstention under uncertainty
-Full traceability via logging
+Full decision traceability
-The result is a controlled decision pipeline, not just a model response.
+👉 The result is a controlled decision pipeline, not just an LLM response.

+💡 Why This Matters
+LLMs are powerful but unreliable when used directly.
+This project shows how to move from: prompt → response
+to:
+LLM → validation → policy → auditable decision system
+This is the difference between: demo-level AI production-ready AI systems

 🧱 System Architecture
 User Input
    ↓